Kosciuszko Wild Horse Heritage Act 2018 (NSW): Petitions calling for repeal

 In 2019, Reclaim Kosci delivered to NSW parliament a petition with over 12,000 signatures, which called for the repeal of the Brumby Bill.
-The petition was voted down by Liberal-National MPs in the Legislative Assembly despite the tradition of allowing petitions from all constituents to be tabled and noted.
+The petition was voted down by Coalition MPs in the Legislative Assembly despite the tradition of allowing petitions from all constituents to be tabled and noted.

 In 2021, Reclaim Kosci brought another petition to NSW parliament, calling for the repeal of the Kosciuszko Wild Horses Heritage Act, which gained 15,228 signatures.
-The petition was tabled by indepentent MP Joe McGirr, and noted by then-Minister for Energy and Environment Matt Kean on 18 March 2021.
+The petition was tabled by independent MP Joe McGirr, and noted by then-Minister for Energy and Environment Matt Kean on 18 March 2021.

+Constitutional validity

+On 13 October 2023, the Environment and Communications Reference Committee of the Australian Senate released a report questioning the constitutional validity of the Brumby Bill.
+Section 109 of the Australian Constitution dictates that in the circumstance of a state and federal law contradicting one another, the federal law (in this case the Environment Protection and Biodiversity Conservation Act 1999) takes precedent, rendering the Brumby Bill inoperable in the event of a challenge in the High Court.
+The report stated that the Brumby Bill "proposes significant limitations to protecting...highly vulnerable threatened species" by preventing the culling of the wild horses.